vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 />
 ```

-We can use app1's code to grab out `enable-feature-flag-1` using
+We can use app1's code to grab out `enable-live-chat` using
 the same logic

 ```js